Rescuing Glorious- The First Two Weeks

 I was trapping feral cats who were headed for a barn, in an apartment building parking lot.
 Instead, I caught little Miss Glorious.
 After trapping, we went pretty quickly to the Spay Neuter Clinic and I dropped her off for neuter, rabies shot, FIV/FelLeuk test and ear tip.
 I didn't know she was a domestic cat at that time.
-I returned to pick her up later that afternoon to learn that she was previously spayed and had a shoulder chip.
+I returned to pick her up later that afternoon to learn that she was previously spayed, had a shoulder chip and was 10 years old.
 After a day of unsuccessfully trying to make contact with anyone who might be attached to the chip, they gave her back to me.

 Her abandonment hit me hard.
 She had not had the protection nor the guidance of a colony as a feral would have and had been completely on her own.